jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-04-29-replace-wizard-esc-and-motor/index.md

 Every so often you might have an issue with an ESC.
 Even though in general I'm a fan of 4 in 1 ESC boards, it's pretty unpleasant to have to throw away the whole board with 3 working ESCs if one of them fails.
 That's not the case if you are rocking 4 standalone ESCs.
 And in the case of the original [Wizard x220][1], that's exactly the case.

 My Wizard has been an amazing machine to get me into the hobby of FPV.
 I'm really thankful for it.
-Even though at this point [I have swapped most parts][3], after **flying that Wizard for 1 year and 9 months, I still enjoy flying it** and to this day only 2 ESCs have failed me (from what I consider old age).
+Even though at this point [I have swapped out most parts][3], after **flying that Wizard for 1 year and 9 months, I still enjoy flying it** and to this day only 2 ESCs have failed me (from what I consider old age).

 That's quite acceptable in my opinion.
 And this brings us to today's topic - how do you go about swapping out an ESC or a motor on the Wizard, or any other quad for that matter.